cpoussot/mLF/README.md

 ## A simple MATLAB code example

 Here is a simple code that describes how to deploy the cascaded 1-D Loewner null space construction.
 Refer to https://arxiv.org/abs/2405.00495 for notations and related equations.
-Code below is `demo.m`.
+Code below is `demo0.m`.
+Note that `demo1.m` also provides a sample where we use `mlf.alg1` and `mlf.alg2`, standing as implemntations of Algorithm 1 and 2 in the above referenced paper.

 First add the path where the `+mlf` package is.